tjvandal/tjvandal.github.io/index.md

 ---

 My research is at the intersection of machine learning, computer vision, Earth science, and high-performance computing.
-I am interested in machine learning applications to our ever growing datastores of spatio-temporal Earth science observations, forecasts, and projections to understand our environment.
-Recent projects have included developments of novel deep learning methods for atmospheric wind, spatio-temporal downscaling, emulation, virtual sensing, and cloud tracking.
+I am interested in machine learning applications to our ever growing datastores of spatio-temporal Earth science observations, forecasts, and projections for climate mitigation and adaptation.
+Recent projects have included developments of novel deep learning methods for atmospheric wind, climate downscaling, emulation, virtual sensing, and cloud tracking.

 ## Bio